abbreviatedman/react-monorepo/03-intermediate-react/3a-forms/assignment/directions.md

 - Gender
 - Subscribe to newsletter status

-8. **Update the Form Submission Handler:**

-In the Form component:

-- Set the form submission handler function to call App's function, which should be on the props object.
-- In the `App` component, change the form submission function so that instead of logging the data, it passes it down as props to the `ContactCard` component.

-9. **Render the Contact Card:**
+10. **Render the Contact Card:**

 - In the `App` component, render the `ContactCard` component.
 Don't render it if there is no submitted form data (i.e., conditionally render it)
+- Change the form submission function so that instead of logging the data, it passes it down as props to the `ContactCard` component.
-- Use Bootstrap classes to style the card, making it visually appealing.
+- Style the card, making it visually appealing.
+One way you could go is the [Bootstrap's Card component](https://getbootstrap.com/docs/5.3/components/card/), but feel free to use your own styles or another set of Bootstrap components.

-10. **Check Your Browser:**
+11. **Check Your Browser:**

 - Save all your files and check your browser.
 You should be able to enter data into the form, submit it, and see it displayed in a styled contact card format.